Montana-Media-Arts/creative-coding-1/modules/week-2/_posts/2017-01-02-textdocuments.md

 Name: {Your Name}
 Date: {Todays Date}

-This is my first text document for one of Dr. Music's Media Arts courses.
+This is my first text document for one of Dr. Musick's Media Arts courses.
 ```

 - Save the document somewhere easy to find.